1am/CANTools/scripts/Readme.md

 **01-bootstrap.sh** installs CAN related tools.
 It needs to be executed in non-privileged mode as set in Vagrantfile so all files (eg. git repo clones) are created as vagrant user.
+In some rare cases **sudo** will be called, eg for `make install` calls.